UCI-GDIM31/class-activities-vjant118/README.md

 2. The member variables should record the deer's location and target location.
 Methods include a Start() that gets the NavMeshAgent Component, and an Update() function to check location and constantly move the deer to the target.

+### W6
+Plan:
+Assign Bat W6 to all bats
+Make a Serialize Field for Speed
+Method for making the bat chase
+Methods for turning prev on or off

+### W7

+I did the physics section: https://docs.google.com/document/d/1sbxFwadVoEb2vnPq9DS7bAOivA7REpEKIh1f_uew8pQ/edit?tab=t.0

+The problem is step two is that it was adding to the position instead of using transform Translate.
+We use Translate because it changes the local coordinates as opposed to changing the World coordinates.

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727